 You will not be allowed to dive if you don’t have with you the following: your PADI certification/card and also a copy of your travel insurance (which must include diving)

-Top Tips for Mafia Island Diving
+Top Tips for diving on Mafia Island

 - When budgeting for your trip, remember to account for Marine Park fees.
 They are currently $23.50 per person per day/night (2019).
 You can avoid the daily fee if you stay in Kilindoni but will need to pay it every day you want to dive.